geekymonk123/Real-time-traffic-monitoring-system/README.md

 tract the alphanumeric characters.
 Here we trained and tested our model on 3 different scenarios and over 30 vehicles and get a result of 93.7% accuracy for speed estimation and 87.5% on license plate detection.

+## Proposed Methodology
+To prepare a cost-effective road traffic monitoring system, a single-camera is used for three different tasks (i) car object detection and classification, (ii) speed estimation, and license plate number detection.
+Algorithm 1 depicts how the roadside camera could estimate speed and license plate detection is done.
+Here the user needs to give the input video with the focal length adjusted.
+We first identify the key frames using the entropy of the frames.
+If the frame is a key frame then process the frame and do the following sub-actions.
+Firstly, detect the car object and classify whether static or dynamic.
+Secondly, for each vehicle detected estimate the speed, and thirdly, detect the license plate number for that vehicle.
+The detailed explanation of above 3 sub-actions are explained in detail in the below paragraphs.